 Poster submission is a 2-step process:

-Abstract Submission Rules & Guidelines Submission deadline: 11:59pm Pacific Time on Friday, May 21, 2021.
+Abstract Submission Rules & Guidelines Submission deadline: 11:59pm Pacific Time on Friday, June 4, 2021.
 After this date/time, the submissions site will close automatically and can no longer accept submissions.
 There will be no exceptions to this policy.
-Abstract submission fee: The fee is $500 per abstract (residents and students have special pricing: please email Maya at firstname.lastname@example.org details).
+Abstract submission fee: The fee is $525 per abstract (residents and students have special pricing: please email Maya at email@example.com for details).
 Each abstract must be submitted separately.
 There is no limit on the number of abstracts a company may submit.
 Payment is required upon submission of this form.
 The fee is non-refundable unless your abstract is not accepted, in which case you will receive a full refund.
 Format: Abstracts must be submitted as .pdf documents.
 File name: must include supporting company name and lead author’s last name.
 Margins: 1-inch top, bottom, left and right, single spaced; laser printer quality.
 Font: font size must be 12-point Times Roman.
-Length: 250 words maximum inclusive of title, author and affiliations.
+Length:400 words maximum inclusive of title, author, author's highest degree and affiliations.
 Abstracts should be a maximum of one 8.5” x 11” page.

 Brand Names: Generic or scientific names of drugs/devices should be used in place of brand names.
 If brand name is necessary to understand poster content, it should be used only once (after the first mention of the drug or device’s name).
 Pharmaceutical or other support of any study should be acknowledged at the end of the abstract and at the end of the poster.

 Copyright: Copyright is shared.
 The Dermatology Research and Education Foundation owns copyright for its own use.
 Author(s) retain the rights for all other uses.

 Note: Pricing is available if interested in additional features such as uploading to the SDDS website audio slides, audio files/commentaries, and author videos for presentations.